App version: 0.1.0

 • Impact on borrowing decisions: Both influence how much a borrower will ultimately pay and are important for making informed financial decisions.

-• Components: Interest rates only include the cost of borrowing the principal amount, whereas APR includes the interest rate plus additional fees and costs associated with the loan.
+• Components: Interest rates include only the cost of borrowing the principal amount, whereas APR includes the interest rate plus additional fees and costs associated with the loan.

 Is My Personal Loan APR Different Than the Interest Rate?

 Typically, yes.
 The reason is that a personal loan’s interest rate does not include all of the fees a lender may charge.
 It’s simply the percentage of the loan amount you're charged for borrowing.
 A loan’s APR, however, includes interest as well as other fees charged as part of the lending process, such as an origination fee.
-Personal loan origination fees typically range from 1% to 10% of the loan amount, depending on the lender, your credit history, your income, the loan amount, and the repayment term.

 How Important Is the APR vs Interest Rate for a Personal Loan?